fluffos/fluffos/docs/efun/interactive/say.md

     object, but an array of objects, all those objects  are  excluded  from receiving the message.

+    This efun does not invoke the receive_message() apply, so you may wish to override this efun if you wish it to be captured by this apply.

 ### SEE ALSO

     message(3), write(3), shout(3), tell_object(3), tell_room(3)